Elections in Vanuatu

 Vanuatu elects on the national level a head of state—the president—and a legislature.
 The Parliament or Parlement has 52 members, elected for a four-year term in eight single-member constituencies and ten multi-member constituencies (of between two and seven seats) by first-past-the-post and single non-transferable vote, respectively.
-The president is elected for a five-year term by an electoral college consisting of members of Parliament and the presidents of Regional Councils.
+The president is elected for a five-year term by an electoral college consisting of members of Parliament and the Presidents of Regional Councils.

 Political culture

 Vanuatu has a multi-party system, with numerous parties in which no one party gains power alone, and parties must work with each other to form coalition governments.
-Since 2004, no party has won more than 15.5% of votes.
+Since 2004, no party has won more than 16% of votes, and no party has won more than 22 percent of the seats.